duplicateNonce/k2database_v2/README.md

 avoid recomputing from raw 15 minute data.
 Each query updates the cache with any new records and the bot keeps aggregated results in memory to speed up repeated checks.

+### Hourly candle times

+Records in the `ohlcv_1h` table use the **start time** of each hour as their `time` value.
+For example, the period from 16:00 to 17:00 is stored under the timestamp for 16:00.
+When querying for a specific hour you must filter by its starting timestamp rather than the end.